shubham2027/mern-thinkpad/README.md

 ## Rate Limiting

-The API is protected with rate limiting (10 requests per 10 seconds) using Upstash Redis to prevent abuse.
+The API is protected with rate limiting (100 requests per 60 seconds) using Upstash Redis to prevent abuse.

-## License

-ISC